cesaraustralia/CesarCloud/docs/README.md

 ## Terraform configuration

 ## Ansible configuration
 Ansible is used for configuring the Linux server.
-It's responsible for:
-- installing the Linux libraries and apps
-- pulling the GitHub repos for the apps
-- setting up the docker containers for the shiny, Postgres, and API
-- creating auto-backup for the database
+It's responsible for: installing the Linux libraries and apps; pulling the GitHub repos for the apps; setting up the docker containers for the shiny, Postgres, and API; and creating auto-backup for the database.

 The abovementioned tasks are defined by a set of *roles* that are run in sequence.
 It is important to know which operation to run in order to get the next step successful.
 The roles are defined (in order) as:
 - setup_database